FreeAndFair/dvl/README.md

-Martin Søholm Jensen, and Jan Aagaard Meier (P1); Emil Blædel Nygaard, Michael Oliver Urhøj Mortensen, and Rasmus Greve (P2); Jens Dahl Møllerhøj, Michael Valentin Erichsen, and Morten Hyllekilde Andersen (P3); and X.  Each prototype was built in under one month using an early version of the DemTech Trust-by-Design (TBD) methodology (see below).
+Martin Søholm Jensen, and Jan Aagaard Meier (P1); Emil Blædel Nygaard, Michael Oliver Urhøj Mortensen, and Rasmus Greve (P2); Jens Dahl Møllerhøj, Michael Valentin Erichsen, and Morten Hyllekilde Andersen (P3); and Christian Olsson, Kåre Sylow Pedersen, and Henrik Haugbølle (P4).
+Each prototype was built in under one month using an early version of the DemTech Trust-by-Design (TBD) methodology (see below).

 Each prototype includes a short project overview, an architeture specification, an implementation, and a validation suite.
 Different